Screenshot

 What is ITAR(International Traffic in Arms Regulations)?

-The International Traffic in Arms Regulations (ITAR) is a set of U.S. government regulations aimed at controlling the export and import of defense-related articles, services, and technologies.
+The International Traffic in Arms Regulations (ITAR) is a U.S. regulatory framework that controls the export, re-export, and temporary import of defense-related articles, technical data, and services.

 Who Must Comply with ITAR?